-The Department of Health and Social Care are embarking on a national recruitment campaign for our sector.
-You can read more about this campaign here.
+The Department of Health and Social Care are embarking on a national recruitment campaign for adult social care.
+Read more about this campaign here.
 You can find out more about the campaign at one of our events.

 Resources to help